 Companies are more agile than governments and more influential than individuals.
 Cast unhelpfully as the villain, business now has a crucial role in how we champion a sustainable economic and cultural system.

-Strong executive teams will reimagine what it means to create value.
+Strong executive teams will reimagine business value

 Strategies geared toward ‘better, faster, cheaper’ versions of the products and services we have today will fail in most industries.